Predict, prevent and respond: Building a multi-level approach to GDPR in Office 365.

 That said, it’s also important to regularly review these configurations.
 It’s no good setting these up, then leaving them running – review them often, delegate permissions carefully, adjust them when needed, and keep your security model strong.

-Radar Reporting has various reports across three modules that can enable you to review the configurations you have, as well as show where non-standard permissions are set.
-Want to find out more about each of the different modules, and the workloads they cover?
-More information can be found here.
+We have various reports across three modules that can enable you to review the configurations you have, as well as show where non-standard permissions are set.

 Keep an eye on your Admins